The Wild Party (LaChiusa musical): Comparison with the off-Broadway Wild Party

 The Michael John LaChiusa and Andrew Lippa versions of The Wild Party are markedly different in their storylines.
 In Lippa's version, the plot is tightly focused on the central love triangle of Joseph Moncure March's poem, while the LaChiusa play, while also focusing on the love triangle, has fifteen characters, nearly all of whom are given story arcs of their own within the narrative.
-Within those individual stories, broader themes such as racism, sexism, bisexuality, anti-semitism, and the concept of the American Dream are included.
+Within those individual stories, broader themes such as racism, sexism, bisexuality, antisemitism, and the concept of the American Dream are included.

 There are major differences in the music and tone of the two shows, as well.
 While Lippa takes a more abstract, non-date specific approach to his compositions and orchestrations, the LaChiusa score is both more traditional in terms of musical theatre conventions as well as more period with regard to the Roaring Twenties setting.